smart-chain-fr/tezosLink/README.md

 ```

 2. Install the node :
-Before installing the node, you need to choose some pararmeters according to your needs
+Before installing the node, you need to choose some pararmeters according to your needs.
+They are initialised in the values.yml, located in tezos-k8s/charts/tezos

 2.1.
 The Tezos node version
+It's the current version of Tezos, you'll like to install.
+It can be any version, just make sure it's officially available.
+The variable name is :

 2.2.
 The protocol
+According to

 2.3.
 The historical mode

 2.4.
 The network

 2.5.
 The snapshots datasources